este/este/README.md

 ## Tips and Tricks and Lips and Tits

 - With global immutable app state, you don't need IoC container.
-[SOLID: the next step is Functional ](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
+[SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 - Use `const` for CONSTANTS or immutable structures.
 - Always use React propTypes.
 - Never mock browser inside server code, it can confuse isomorphic libraries.